-Viennese waltzes and bed-hopping: Strauss' comedy gets a new production.
+Viennese waltzes and bed-hopping: Strauss' comedy gets a new staging.

 |Elīna Garanča (top) and Renée Fleming in a publicity photo for the|

 Met's new production of Der Rosenkavalier.

 Renée Fleming has owned the role of the Marschallin in Richard Strauss' Der Rosenkavalier at the Met for the last two decades.
 Here, she appears in a new production opposite a new Octavian, mezzo-soprano Elīna Garanča.

 Der Rosenkavalier is Richard Strauss' fifth opera and his second collaboration with librettist Hugo von Hoffmannsthal.
 It is a Mozartean comedy filtered through the sensibility of the early 20th century, combining social manners with ribald sexuality in a heady, intoxicating whirl of sound.
 The plot is kind of like Dangerous Liasons without all that nasty infighting.